oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project ├── data
     │   ├── predictions    <- Predicted targets
-    │   ├── processed      <- The final, canonical data sets for modeling.
-Obtained after │   │                     preprocessing, merging, cleaning, feature engineering etc.
+    │   ├── processed      <- The final canonical data sets for modeling.
+Obtained after │   │                     preprocessing, merging, cleaning, feature engineering, etc.
     │   └── raw            <- The original, immutable data dump.
-Should be considered as read only.
+Should be considered as read-only.
     ├── logs               <- Logs and tensorboard event files ├── drafts             <- Drafts, hypothesis testing
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │   └── configs        <- Config files for implemented models ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │   │                     the creator's initials, and a short `-` delimited description, e.g.
+A naming convention is a number (for ordering), │   │                     the creator's initials, and a short `-` delimited description, e.g.
     │   │                     `1.0-os-initial-data-exploration`
     │   ├── exploratory    <- Contains initial explorations